MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - A new PowerShell cmdlet, [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration), for scenarios where the Azure Information Protection scanner cannot download its configuration from the Azure portal.

+- The Azure Information Protection scanner no longer excludes .zip files by default.

 ## Version 1.41.51.0

 **Released**: 11/27/2018